r0x0r/pywebview/docs/guide/README.md

 # About

-_pywebview_ is a lightweight cross-platform GUI library that embeds a native webview component.
-It gives you power of web technologies in your desktop application. _pywebview_  hiding the fact that GUI is browser based.
-Available for Windows, macOS, Linux and Android.
+_pywebview_ is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own native GUI window.
+It gives you power of web technologies in your desktop application, hiding the fact that GUI is browser based.
+You can use pywebview either with a lightweight web framework like [Flask](http://flask.pocoo.org/) or on its own with a two way bridge between Python and DOM.

+_pywebview_ uses native GUI for creating a web component window: WinForms on Windows, Cocoa on macOS and QT or GTK on Linux.
+If you choose to freeze your application, pywebview does not bundle a heavy GUI toolkit or web renderer with it keeping the executable size small. _pywebview_ is compatible with Python 3.
 _pywebview_ ships with an optional HTTP server, DOM support, If you choose to freeze your application, you do not need to bundle a heavy GUI toolkit or web renderer.